cedar: Optimized and Unified Machine Learning Input Data Pipelines: Optimization and Dynamic Scaling

-\textbf{Reordering.} The \texttt{Optimizer} begins by finding the best dataflow ordering (Line 3). \texttt{reorder} enumerates all possible reorderings of the initial plan $G_{base}$.
+\textit{Enumeration.} The \texttt{Optimizer} enumerates all permissible reorderings of the initial plan $G_{base}$.
 It does so by removing the output \texttt{Pipe}, $o$, of $G_{base}$ and recursively calculating the set of all possible reorderings of the shrunk graph.
 For each shrunk reordering $G_s$ with output \texttt{Pipe} $o_s$, adding $o$ as a successor to $o_s$ produces a viable reordering.
-Furthermore, if $o$ and $o_s$ may be reordered according to user constraints, swapping $o$ and $o_s$ also produces a viable reordering (i.e., such that $o$ precedes $o_s$). \texttt{reorder} only reorders \texttt{Pipes} within their linear subgraph (i.e., \texttt{fix()}-ing \texttt{Pipes} with $>1$ input or output).
+Furthermore, if $o$ and $o_s$ may be reordered according to user constraints, swapping $o$ and $o_s$ also produces a viable reordering (i.e., $o$ precedes $o_s$). \texttt{reorder} only reorders \texttt{Pipes} within their linear subgraph (i.e., \texttt{fix()}-ing \texttt{Pipes} with $>1$ input or output).